la2050/archive/_projects/2015/creating-the-culture-of-entrepreneurship.md

 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': |-
   Loyola Marymount University- $3,000
    Youth Justice Coalition- $10,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |-
-  $100,000

-   Any additional costs will be covered by ticket sales to events and sponsorship.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Digital Platform - 31,000.00
-   Staff - 26,000.00
-    -event staff, chefs, graphic
-    designers, speakers

-   Events - 21,920.00
-   Print Budget - 9,000.00
-   Retail Pop-Up - 5,000.00
-   Video Production - 4,500.00
-   Monthly Co-Working Meetups - 3,500.00

-   TOTAL - 99,920.00
 How do you plan to scale the success of your proposal?: >- Through the use and design of the web platform we will publish valuable content that is shareable and useful.